andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 #### Integrated routing and bridging (IRB)

-In a traditional network with a lot of north south traffic it made sense to have a "nortbound" centralized gateway to both apply policies and route networks where isolation was needed.
+In a traditional network with a lot of north south traffic it made sense to have a "nortbound" centralized gateway to both maintain isolation and apply policies.
 In todays modern datacenter that traffic pattern has changed to become dominantly east-west due to the distributed nature of the applications like virtual machines and containers (e.g Kubernetes clusters).
 There is no longer one big server handling many roles at the same time, but instead many virtual machines and often a huge amount of containers must work together to provide the "full" application.
 This change is a natural evolution in the datacenter where scalability, performance and management is key.
 For these VMs and containers to "interact" network is critical in both performance and reliability.
 Having a centralized router/gateway such a scenario may not be so optimal.
 Therefore we need to have a solution that can provide "de-centralized" routing or distributed routing.

 Distributed routing means in this case that all my switches with VTEPS can become a default gateway for my VXLAN segments, where routing is done between L2VNIs (inter-subnet routing) without exiting the VXLAN fabric at line-rate and in the first hop, close to my application.